GiuseppePatane/BlogApi/README.md

 ### Database structure
 + **Author**: create the blog post.
 An author can create more than one blog post.
 + **Category**: the blog post category( programming, news etc.).
 A blog post can have only one category.
 + **Tag**:  key for group the blog posts.
 For example group all posts that talk about java.
-A blog post can have more than one tag that and one tag can be in more than one blog post.
+A blog post can have more than one tag and one tag can be in more than one blog post.
 + **Blogpost**: the main entity, handle the blog post title, content, image etc.

 ## Stack